 During that time Kate has been on various boards and committees including Community Radio Station 5 TCB, Beachport Primary School, Tenison Woods College, Gladys Smith Early Learning Centre and PEAK.
 Kate is a specialised Agribusiness Banker with the Commonwealth Bank for the last 10 years.
 Kate is passionate about the growth and sustainability of regional communities.

-Steve is an accountant based in Millicent with Hamilton, Hateley and Associates and his areas of expertise include personal and small business taxation, and financial planning.
-Steve is a passionate Limestone Coast local and an active participant in football and cricket for the Millicent area.
+Steve is a co-director of Millicent accounting firm TDH Partners and his areas of expertise include personal and small business taxation, and financial planning.
+Steve is a passionate Limestone Coast local and is actively involved in a range of sporting organisations across the region.